 \subsection{Admissible triplet}

-In this subsection, we introduce a notion of the admissible triplet. \begin{defn} For $g \in G,\ \zeta \in \mathbb{C}$ and $q \in V$, we call the triplet $(g,\zeta,q)$ {\it admissible} if it satisfies the following conditions: \begin{enumerate} \item the vector $q \in V$ is the eigenvector with eigenvalue $\zeta$ which is a primitive $d_n$ th root of unity, \item the Jacobian matrix
+In this subsection, we introduce the notion of an admissible triplet. \begin{defn} For $g \in G,\ \zeta \in \mathbb{C}$ and $q \in V$, we call a triplet $(g,\zeta,q)$ {\it admissible} if it satisfies the following conditions. \begin{enumerate} \item the vector $q \in V$ is an eigenvector of $g$ with the eigenvalue $\zeta$ which is a primitive $d_n$-th root of unity. \item the Jacobian matrix